Skip to main content

 Do I reach out to your office to request my initial I-20?

 No. Your I-20 must be requested from our office by the TCU Office or Department that is admitting you.
-For language study, that is the Intensive English Program.
 For undergraduate study, that request comes from International Admissions.
 For graduate programs, that request will come from the Academic Department or your specific program.

 My department is hosting an orientation.
 Do I still need to attend the International Workshop?